pearcej/complex/_sources/GameOfLife/Realism.rst

    Since SR4 is so defensible against attacks or objections most realists would accept something within the range of |blank| and |blank|.
 Pay attention to the order.

    - :SR1: Correct, this is the start of the SRs that are accepted.
-     :SR2: It is within the range but not the answer we are looking for, please give the outter edges of the range.
+     :SR2: It is within the range but not the answer we are looking for, please give the outer edges of the range.
      :SR3: While this is a good candidate please try again.
      :SR4: This SR is too powerful, please go back and look again at the section.
      :x: Incorrect.
    - :SR3: Correct, this is the end of the SRs that are accepted.
      :SR1: While this is a good candidate please try again.
-     :SR2: It is within the range but not the answer we are looking for, please give the outter edges of the range.
+     :SR2: It is within the range but not the answer we are looking for, please give the outer edges of the range.
      :SR4: This SR is too powerful, please go back and look again at the section.
      :x: Incorrect.